MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

   </summary>

-  Accept the terms if you are okay with them.
-A popup will display on the very first run with optional setups, and it can be recalled by tapping Lunar Features in the menu.
+  <br><br> A popup will display on the very first run with optional setups, and it can be recalled by tapping Lunar Features in the menu.
-    Due to way the code is currently set up, If you are mot on android 9+ the testing releases will be VERY unstable.
-9 runs, but requires storage permissions for certain features.
-10+ Has been stable enough for me to daily use.
-      I currently do testing on an android 14 device, the only device available too me for now.
+    Due to way the code is currently set up, If you are not on android 9+ the testing releases will be VERY unstable.
+I currently do testing on an android 14 device and occasionally when the chance arises an android 9 device.
 Once I am able to test more android versions, I will address stability issues on them.
 For now, I can say android 14+ SHOULD be completely crash free, but I have not tested every website there is or anything, so there is still a chance. </details>

 ---
 🙌 Contributing<br>